zariuq/sumo/sumo-lean4/README.md

 - **Predicate/function arity consistency**: Checks that every use of a predicate/function has the correct number of arguments based on its declared arity (from `instance` declarations like `BinaryPredicate`, `TernaryFunction`, etc.)
 - **Domain index validity**: Ensures `domain` and `domainSubclass` declarations reference valid argument positions
 - **Arity inference**: For symbols without explicit arity declarations, infers arity from domain declarations
+- **Domain satisfiability**: Detects when variables have disjoint domain constraints (e.g., a variable asserted to be both `Object` and `Process`), which makes formulas unsatisfiable

 ## Usage